 Growing up in a small one-stoplight town in rural Ohio, Daniel knew he wanted to be an artist.
 Being taught to paint by his grandmother, Jeanette, and inheriting the artistic drawing gene from his grandfather, Peter, he thought that comic books would scratch that itch for him.
-He graduated from Lucas High School and moved to Pittsburgh for art school.
+Daniel graduated from Lucas High School and moved to Pittsburgh for art school.
 He became unenamored with the visual art world but followed his learned craft into the world of graphic design.

-A few years later the brother’s dust off the first script and a couple of rewrites later began production on “Where No Roads Lead”.
+A few years later, the brother’s dust off the first script and a couple of rewrites later, began production on “Where No Roads Lead.”
 After months of practice, they filmed over a long weekend and produced another piece of crap.
 Although a more polished turd, still a turd.
-But the script was solid, the story was strong and this is where Daniel realized movies were not in the cards for him.
+But the script was solid, the story was strong, and this is where Daniel realized movies were not in the cards for him.
 So they shelved the project.

 In the middle of this, Daniel Bautz began hosting a podcast.
 His original plan was to get audio clips discussing paranormal phenomena to be used in a documentary.
-The documentary was to illustrate that the modern methods of paranormal investigation were thinly disguised antecessors to their spiritualist counterparts.
-That the modern paranormal investigator was no more a sophisticant and scientist than the spiritualist at the turn of the 20th-century tipping tables, producing silk ectoplasm and using Ouija Boards.
+The documentary was to illustrate that the modern methods of paranormal investigation were thinly disguised as antecessors to their spiritualist counterparts.
+That the contemporary paranormal investigator was no more a sophisticant and scientist than the spiritualist at the turn of the 20th-century tipping tables, producing silk ectoplasm and using Ouija Boards.
 The documentary never happened.
 The show, however, ran eight years and hundreds of episodes.
 Starting as a podcast and ending as a terrestrial late-night radio program “emanating out into the deep dark streets of Marysville, Ohio.”

 So he began to write.
 On a whim, he just had a story he wanted to tell.
 Now, writing is his life.
 The writing is as important as the story to him.
-He reads about writing, writes about writing and when he not capable of either due to circumstance, he thinks about writing.
+He reads about writing, writes about writing, and when he not capable of either due to circumstance, he thinks about writing.
 And so he writes.